Frequently asked questions

-What is the difference between a Therapy Dog and a Service Dog?
+What is the difference between a service dog, a therapy dog, and an emotional support dog?

-Therapy dogs receive training but have a completely different type of job from service dogs.
+Therapy dogs receive training but have a completely different type of job from service dogs or emotional support dogs.
 Their responsibilities are to provide psychological or physiological therapy to individuals other than their handlers.
 Therapy dogs comfort clients via body contact and possess a calm temperament.

-All dogs have to pass the AKC CGC Canine Good Citizen test.
-If your dog is well trained you can take the practice test, at that test we will evaluate your dog to see how well he/she would do on passing the Certification Test.
-You need to pass the Pre Test to qualify for the Certification Test.
+All dogs have to pass the AKC and CGC tests.
+If your dog is well trained you can take the practice test, at that test we will evaluate your dog to see how well he/she would do on passing the certification test.
+You need to pass the pre-test to qualify for the certification test.

-If your dog has never had any formal training people normally take a Beginnner Class, then a Therapy Dog Class which gets you ready for any of the Therpay Dog Testing.
+If your dog has never had any formal training people normally take a beginnner class.
+After this, a therapy dog class should be taken which gets you ready for any of the therpay dog testing.

 Your success will depend totally on how much you work with your dog.
 You need to make your training a "life skills", practiced everyday.
 We work with you to be successful and become a bonded therapy dog team.

 Immediately following the certification test, you will be given a folder with paperwork needing to be filled out by you and your veterinarian.
 Once completed, that information will be returned to Dogs With A Purpose along with a photo of you and your dog.